ranton256/classifying_concord/classifying_condord.md

 ## Conclusion

 This analysis of Emerson and Thoreau's writing demonstrates the application of machine learning to literary style classification.
-The results show that computational methods can differentiate between these authors with measurable accuracy.
+The results show how well even simpler ML models can distinguish between these authors with reasonable accuracy.
 The fine-tuned DistilBERT model achieved 92% accuracy on the test set, while traditional machine learning approaches reached 83-86% accuracy.

-The project connects multiple disciplines: computational linguistics, machine learning, and literary studies.
-For the ML community, it provides a concrete case study in text classification across different algorithmic approaches.
-For literary scholars, it offers quantitative evidence for stylistic differences previously described through close reading.

 The performance progression from traditional to transformer-based models reflects broader developments in natural language processing.
 TF-IDF vectorization with classic algorithms provided a functional baseline (83-86% accuracy), while transformer models improved on these results (92% accuracy) by capturing contextual relationships between words.